A Brief History

 The Texas section of the Meridian Highway contains some 1,830 road-related historic resources including gas stations, diners, tourist courts, motels and hotels, road markers, bridges, and road segments.

 We gathered together the best of the resources (National Register Listed, Recommended Eligible for the National Register, and Recommended Contributing to a District) into an interactive map so you can experience the riches of the Meridian from your desktop, laptop, or smart phone.
-If you are interested in applying for National Register designation and/or Preservation Tax Credit Incentives for any of these resources, please contact the THC’s National Register Coordinator to discuss the project.
+If you are interested in applying for National Register designation and/or Preservation Tax Credit Incentives for any of these resources, please contact the THC’s National Register Coordinator, Greg Smith to discuss the project.
 Click on the red Explore the Meridian Highway button above to start your adventure.

 If you are interested in seeing all of the surveyed resources, click on the Other Ways to Explore the Meridian Highway in the right sidebar.